wenkesheng/Activiti-activiti/activiti-services/activiti-services-query/README.md

 Process Instances currently can instead be queried using e.g. /query/processinstances?status=RUNNING&page=0&size=10&sort=lastModified,desc

 This is because the implementation for proc inst is instead based upon https://github.com/spring-projects/spring-data-examples/tree/master/web/querydsl
-Which is much the same as http://www.baeldung.com/rest-api-search-querydsl-web-in-spring-data-jpa
+Which is very similar to http://www.baeldung.com/rest-api-search-querydsl-web-in-spring-data-jpa

 This approach works with nested objects as can query for variables - so e.g. /query/processinstances?variables.name=bob does not match and /query/processinstances?variables.name=name does (provided 'name' is the name of a variable name)

 Seems it could be used for named queries http://dontpanic.42.nl/2011/06/spring-data-jpa-with-querydsl.html And date ranges https://stackoverflow.com/questions/35155824/can-spring-data-rests-querydsl-integration-be-used-to-perform-more-complex-quer

-Or if we wanted to do ranges with > and < we could do this - http://www.baeldung.com/rest-api-search-language-spring-data-querydsl but that means having to have ?search= in the uri
+Or if we wanted to do ranges with > and < we could do this - http://www.baeldung.com/rest-api-search-language-spring-data-querydsl but that means having to have ?search= in the uri.
+Also the pathbuilder stuff doesn't resolve associated collections like it will if the Q* classes are used (i.e. the configuration without pathbuilder).

 If the Q* classes aren't present in the /target/generated-sources directory then run mvn generate-sources from this project directory